 Again I stress that to fully institute such a Princeton Abolitionist Policy Center, or really to ground any concrete and structurally impactful resistance to slavery’s legacy, the Seminary will need in both its thinking and action to lay aside the Christian supremacism that has informed and constituted its past.
 In fact, it is by transcending Christian supremacy that we can actually strengthen our resistance to slavery’s legacy.
 As Angela Y. Davis suggests, based on tracing Bessie Smith’s blues spirit, we await a new creative transformation, one that is “spiritually coexistent with and simultaneously antithetical to Christian religious practices.”
-Admittedly, that is a difficult space, one fraught with embracing seeming contradictions and imagining new ways of relating to the Christian message and communities.
+Admittedly, that is a difficult space for many Christians, one fraught with embracing seeming contradictions and imagining new ways of relating to the Christian message and communities.
 It must remain beyond the scope of this essay to clarify more what this tensive space might be.
 This is a complex matter because it not only is to live beyond Christian supremacy, it also calls for more than simply embracing a facile “all roads lead to God” formula.
 But interpreting and researching within the paradigm of abolition-struggle can take us into this tension-filled, creative space toward which Davis points, thus beckoning us anew to live against slavery’s legacy.

 “This is a complex matter because it not only is to live beyond Christian supremacy, it also calls for more than simply embracing a facile ‘all roads lead to God’ formula.”